Table of Contents

 Remember: speeds, pricing, and availability all vary based on the provider and your home address.

-You should expect to pay about $60 on average for reliable, high-speed internet.
-Keep in mind that doesn’t include added services like TV, equipment rental fees, or taxes.
+You should expect to pay about $60 on average for reliable, internet service.
+Keep in mind that doesn’t include added services like TV plans, equipment rental fees, or taxes.
 However, internet prices and plans vary drastically depending on where you live and what connection type you have available near you.
 Enter your zip code here to find and compare plans near you.

 Most internet service providers (ISP) make this decision for you since they typically only offer one option or the other.
 However, if you do have a choice, it’s generally cheaper to opt for a contract over monthly payments.